ephoning/sam-genai-rag-prototype/README.md

 The script makes the aws cli call, parses the JSON output, and sets the ***COGNITO_ID_TOKEN*** environment variable.

-MAke sure the call this scripts as follows:
+Make sure the call this scripts as follows:
 ```bash
 $ . ./get_cognito_id_token.sh <user's email address> <user's password>
 ```